mintyYukiHater/kit-bot/README.md

 # Minecraft Kit Distribution Bot

 A Mineflayer-based bot for automatically distributing PvP and grief kits on 2b2t.org.tr Minecraft server.
+?kit | ?kit build you can customize everything

 ## Features